jeiglsperger/Master-Thesis/README.md

 7. Return to step 5.

 ### Discriminative Guided Warping (DGW)
-1. Open a Terminal and navigate to the directory in which DGW.py can be found.
+1. Open a Terminal and navigate to the directory in which `DGW.py` can be found.
+2. Open `DGW.py` with `vim DGW.py` and adjust the desired hyperparameters for the optimization in the `objective` function.
-2. Run the optimization of DGW.
+3. Run the optimization of DGW.

     ```
     python3 DGW.py -data CashierData.csv -n_trials 50 -database_name DGW_default -shift_numbers 0